 On the advanced tab, you can revise the equations of the current energy calibration.
 If the additive nonlinearity correction is not used for a given calibration, then a simple formula is used.
-In case of nonlinearity correction, the formula will be applied, where NonlinShift is computed from the orthogonal polynomial of nonlinearity curve for a given channel value.
+In case of nonlinearity correction, the

 $$E = A + B \cdot Ch$$